carterkowel/carterkowel.github.io/index.md

 ![rs](https://raw.githubusercontent.com/carterkowel/carterkowel.github.io/master/assets/images/profilepic2.PNG)

-My name is Carter Kowel and I am a third year engineering physics student and am looking for an 8 month coop position from May 2022 to December 2022.
+My name is Carter Kowel and I am a fourth year engineering physics student and am looking for an 4 month coop position from May 2023 to August 2023.

 # Education (What Is Engineering Physics?)